loicdescotte/loicdescotte.github.io/_posts/2024-01-19-scala-zio-tips.md

 <script src="https://gist.github.com/loicdescotte/1cc5f2a00506138a64efe3534214f6d7.js"></script>

-## How to write a generic micro service with Scala 3 and ZIO
+## How to write a generic micro service with Scala 3

 Here, I want to write a service that would be able to read, transform and write any type of data, as soon as the data types and the transformers are defined.